The Cornwall We Want

 Community really matters

-by MoJo, almost 4 years ago
+by MoJo, over 4 years ago

 Please, please Cornwall Council make our lanes safer now lifting lockdown has enabled traffic to significantly increase, pay more attention to what matters to the community living in a tourist area.
 It does not take much to ensure better health and social connectivity by reminding drivers that locals too want to continue to enjoy the benefits of our new found walking ventures.
 A few more timely reminders along the designated walking route from Tencreek down West Looe Hill would be a good start!
 We need to hold on to the positives we have found during the past weeks.